Robust non-computability of dynamical systems and computability of robust dynamical systems: Proof of Theorem A -- robust non-computability in the continuous-time case

-This ODE works like (\ref{Eq:iteration}), but applies componentwise to each component $\bar{f}_{1},\bar{f}_{2},\bar{f}_{3}$.
-However, a few problems still need to be addressed in order to achieve our desired results.
-Specifically, we must: (i) acquire an autonomous system of the form $y^{\prime}=f(y)$ rather than a non-autonomous one like (\ref{Eq:iteration-3D}), (ii) demonstrate the existence of a sink with a non-computable basin of attraction, and (iii) establish that both the sink and the non-computability of the basin of attraction are resilient to perturbations.
+We have so far presented the basic technique used in \cite{Bra95}, \cite{CMC00}, \cite{CMC02}, \cite{GCB08} (several improvements exist from paper to paper).
+However, this is not sufficient for the purposes of the present paper and a few problems still need to be addressed in order to achieve our desired results.
+Specifically, we must: \begin{enumerate}[(i)] \item acquire an autonomous system of the form $y^{\prime}=f(y)$ rather than a non-autonomous one like (\ref{Eq:iteration-3D});